Ga naar hoofdinhoud

 Use lists if you want to draw the reader’s attention.
 Lists also keep sentences short, the text scannable and highlight examples or elements.

-Regular list style Start each item with a lowercase letter, and do not use a full stop at the end.
+Start each item with a uppercase letter and use a full stop at the end.

 For the subsidy you will need: